Copyright 2021 Canonical Ltd.

 [docs] def to_dict(self) -> '_CheckDict': """Convert this check object to its dict representation.""" level: str = self.level.value if isinstance(self.level, CheckLevel) else self.level fields = [ ('override', self.override), ('level', level), ('period', self.period), ('timeout', self.timeout), ('threshold', self.threshold), ('http', self.http), ('tcp', self.tcp), ('exec', self.exec), ] dct = {name: value for name, value in fields if value} return typing.cast('_CheckDict', dct)

-def __repr__(self) -> str: return f'Check({self.to_dict()!r})' def __eq__(self, other: Union['_CheckDict', 'Check']) -> bool: """Compare this check configuration to another.""" if isinstance(other, dict): # pyright: reportUnnecessaryComparison=false return self.to_dict() == other elif isinstance(other, Check): return self.to_dict() == other.to_dict() else: raise ValueError(f"Cannot compare pebble.Check to {type(other)}")
+def __repr__(self) -> str: return f'Check({self.to_dict()!r})' def __eq__(self, other: Union['CheckDict', 'Check']) -> bool: """Reports whether this check configuration is equal to another.""" if isinstance(other, dict): return self.to_dict() == other elif isinstance(other, Check): return self.to_dict() == other.to_dict() else: return NotImplemented

 [docs]class CheckLevel(enum.Enum): """Enum of check levels."""
 UNSET = '' ALIVE = 'alive' READY = 'ready'